JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 - `'K'` spline order, default is 4.
 - `'S'` spline degree (order-1), default is 3.
-- `'T'` tension degree , default is to use the same degree as the spline.
+- `'T'` tension degree, default is to use the same degree as the spline.
 - `'lambda'` smoothing parameter, either pass a numeric value, or the `Lambda` enumeration.
 Default is `Lambda.optimalIterated`.
 - `'mu'` mean tension.
 - `'knot_dof'` number of degrees of freedom to be used in placing knot points.
 Either specify an integer, or `'auto'` to have the algorithm attempt to choose an appropriate number.
 Default is 1.
--`'t_knot'` array of manually placed knot points.
+- `'t_knot'` array of manually placed knot points.

 The `Lambda` enumeration has the following values,